ppkavinda/add_annotation/README.md

 # add_annotation
-add @CreationTimestamp and  @UpdateTimestamp for JPA entities
+add @CreationTimestamp and  @UpdateTimestamp for JPA entity classes